Principal Investigator

 “I am interested in cognitive aging and memory.
 In particular, I’m interested in strategies that older adults can use to overcome age-related cognitive declines and improve everyday memory functioning.
 Recently, my research has focused on the benefits of creating and using external memory aids to support performance of memory-based tasks.
 As a post-doc, I am looking forward to extending this line of research to older adults experiencing clinical memory impairments.
 In my free time, I enjoy trying out new recipes, reading, and thrifting.”

-Blake Barley, M.A.
+Blake Barley, Ph.D.

-“I am a graduate student at Baylor University working with Dr. Scullin in the Sleep Neuroscience and Cognition Lab.
+“I am a post-doctoral fellow at Baylor University working with Dr. Scullin in the Sleep Neuroscience and Cognition Lab.
 My research interests include examining the impact of sleep on cognitive processes like learning, memory, and creativity.
 I am also interested in studying the impact of poor sleep behaviors on cognitive and academic outcomes.
 By studying sleep and these factors, we can develop better interventions to not only help people learn more about why sleep is important, but also lead to lasting improvements in their sleep health and behaviors.
 In my spare time, I enjoy reading, listening to music, and playing guitar.”

 Corinne Fitzsimmons, M.S.

-“I am a third-year doctoral student in the Sleep Neuroscience and Cognition Lab.
+“I am a fourth-year doctoral student in the Sleep Neuroscience and Cognition Lab.
 Previous research experience includes investigating connections between sleep and eyewitness memory, and the role of sleep concerning academic outcomes.
 I am additionally interested in how sleep affects memory processes for studied content, particularly Targeted Memory Reactivation.”

 Zhiyi Chen, M.S.